-The integers coprime to n, mod n forms a group. since multiplication by is invertible (since k is coprime to n, and k is in the group).
-Multiplying each element by just reorders the elements.
+The integers coprime to n, mod n forms a group (generally denoted ).
+Since multiplication by is invertible (because it's a group) multiplying each element by just reorders the elements.

 Example: multiply each coprime number by mod (Remember mod is the same as the remainder from divison)

 And the product is the same if each element is multiplied by , since we take out as many 's as we can from each term.

 Let be the integers coprime to and let be coprime to .